Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Definitions and notation

 are widely used in both the mathematical physics and quantum information theory.
 Using the Ky Fan norms, the partitioned versions of the above measures can be adopted properly \cite{rast1023,rast103}.
-By $\kr(\ax)$ and $\sop(\ax)$ we denote the kernel and the support of operator $\ax$.
+By $\kr(\ax)$ and $\ron(\ax)$ we denote the kernel and the range of operator $\ax\in\lnp(\hh)$.
 Eigenvalues of the operator $\ax$ form the multi-set $\spc(\ax)$.
-For two operators $\ax$ and $\ay$ on $\hh$, we define the Hilbert--Schmidt inner product by
+For $\ax,\ay\in\lnp(\hh)$, we define the Hilbert--Schmidt inner product by

 For positive $\alpha\not=1$, the Tsallis $\alpha$-entropy of probability distribution $P=\{p(x)\}$ is defined by \cite{tsallis}